How Can We Help?

 To ensure that you continue receiving our emails, please add email@example.com to your address book or safe list

-1. Open the Adobe Acrobat Pro DC Application on your computer.
+1. Open the Adobe Acrobat application on your computer.

 2. Click File in the top left corner of the screen.